12 Pegasi

-12 Pegasi is a K-type supergiant star located 1,380 light years from Earth in the constellation of Pegasus.
-It has a spectral type of K0Ib Hdel0.5, which indicates that it is a less luminous K-type supergiant with strong H-δ Balmer lines.
-The star has expanded to 81 times the radius of the Sun, and has an effective temperature of 4,185 K.
+This evolved star has a spectral type of K0Ib Hdel0.5, which indicates that it is a less luminous K-type supergiant with strong H-δ Balmer lines.
+It is an estimated 20 million years old and is spinning with a projected rotational velocity of 19.5 km/s.
+With 6.3 times the mass of the Sun, it has expanded to 81 times the radius of the Sun.
+The star is radiating 1,722–1,820 times the luminosity of the Sun from its photosphere at an effective temperature of 4,185 K.